 The Scheme

-This guide briefly describes the membership conditions and main Scheme benefits that apply if you pay into the L G P S on or after 1 April 2015.
+This guide briefly describes the membership conditions and main Scheme benefits that apply if you pay into the L G P S after 31 March 2015.

 The guide is not relevant for councillors.

 Any reference to the L G P S or the Scheme is a reference to the L G P S in Scotland.